pupcus/kosmos-nrepl/README.md

 ## License

-Copyright © 2016 pupcus.org

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Kosmos is distributed under the [Eclipse Public License](http://opensource.org/licenses/eclipse-1.0.php), the same as Clojure.